 Responsible gambling (Class C[a]) Clubs may claim up to 100% of the amount applied to providing the activities or purposes declared under Class C as community benefits.
-72. Can I claim the cost of the development and implementation of the venue's Responsible Gambling Code of Conduct?
-No, the provision of responsible gambling measures required by law is not claimable as a community benefit.
+76. Can I claim the cost of the development and implementation of the venue's Responsible Gambling Code of Conduct?
+No, the provision of responsible gambling measures required by law is not a claimable community benefit.
 Additional responsible gambling measures claimable under Class C(a) must be distinct from any responsible gambling measures required by law, not simply an extension of those already required.
 Volunteer expenses (Class C[b]) Individual volunteer claimants are not to be identified for privacy reasons.
 However, sufficient records must be kept to identify claimants if specifically requested by the VGCCC.
 Clubs are requested to describe the type of community purpose or activity supported by the volunteers.
-73. Our club reimburses volunteers for their petrol costs incurred during their volunteering.
+77. Our club reimburses volunteers for their petrol costs incurred during their volunteering.
 May this cost be claimed under Class C(b)?
-Yes, reimbursing volunteers for their petrol may be claimed under Class C(b). ' 74.
-Our club pays an honorarium to committee members for attending meetings and official functions.
+Yes, reimbursing volunteers for their petrol may be claimed under Class C(b).
+78. Our club pays an honorarium to committee members for attending meetings and official functions.
 Can the cost of the honorariums be claimed under Class C(b)?
 No, an honorarium to a committee member is not considered to be an expense incurred by a volunteer.
 The cost of the honorariums can be claimed as an operating expense under Class B(e).
 Remember that the amount claimed as a community benefit under Class B must be in the same proportion as non-gaming revenue to the club's total revenue.
 CBS preparation and audit (Class C[c]) The cost of CBS preparation and audit can be claimed to a maximum of \$3,000.
-75. Can I claim the cost of preparing a CBS and the cost of having it audited as a community benefit?
+79. Can I claim the cost of preparing a CBS and the cost of having it audited as a community benefit?
 Yes, both the costs of preparation of the CBS and the costs of having it audited can be claimed under Class C(c), up to a maximum of \$3,000.
-76. Who may audit a CBS?
-A CBS must be audited by an independent person who is: a. a registered company auditor or b. a firm of registered company auditors or c. a person who is a member of CPA Australia or Chartered Accountants Australia and New Zealand or the Institute of Public Accountants or d. if the venue is an incorporated association, a person approved by the Registrar of Incorporated Associations under section 99(5) of the Associations Incorporation Reform Act 2012 to audit financial statements.
+80. Who may audit a CBS?
+A CBS must be audited by an independent person who is: a. a registered company auditor or b. a firm of registered company auditors or c. a person who is a member of CPA Australia, Chartered Accountants Australia and New Zealand, or the Institute of Public Accountants or d. if the venue is an incorporated association, a person approved by the Registrar of Incorporated Associations under section

+99(5) of the Associations Incorporation Reform Act 2012 to audit financial statements.
 The audit report of the independent auditor must be attached to your CBS.
 Your appointed auditor should apply all applicable auditing standards.
 This form requires the club to certify that the CBS has been audited concerning sections $3.6.9(2)(a)$ and (b) of the Act (that is, whether or not the community benefit contribution is less than, equal to, or greater than $8\frac{1}{3}$ % of the venue's gaming revenue for the financial year).
-77. I was contacted by the VGCCC's auditor because I went well over the 81/3% threshold in my last CBS, which was signed off by an auditor.
-Am I best off stopping once the 81/3% threshold is A club should fill in all appropriate details and be as comprehensive as possible on the CBS form.
-Clubs may also include community benefit expenditure from non-gaming revenue in the CBS.
-This is an opportunity to show the work that clubs and club members have done for the wider local community over the past year.